 Parents are also encouraged to consult and work with their student's counselor.
+Counseling assignments have changed for the 23-24 SY.
 Assignment of students is as follows:

 State law requires that every student under the age of 18 have a work permit for all employment situations: after school, nights, weekends and/or vacation periods.
 Work permit applications are available from the College & Career Center staff.
 The “Statement of Intent to Employ a Minor” must be signed and returned with proof of age and signature of both parent and employer.
 In order to secure a work permit, the student must earn a 2.0 GPA or better, demonstrate good attendance.
 Job opportunities and information are posted on a bulletin board located in the College & Career Center and on the Hillsdale website.